-General Information and Notices to a Buyer Ochelai IIIIOIIIIauoii and Notices to a buver
+General Information and Notices to a Buyer

 EXPANSIVE SOILS.
 Soil conditions vary greatly throughout Texas.
 Many soils will move; some more than others.
 This movement will, many times, affect the foundation of homes and buildings and may cause cracks to appear in walls or other parts of the building.
 Additionally, if you buy a property that is newly constructed, the concrete curing process may also cause the foundation of the building to move.
 Seasonal changes in the moisture in the soil may also cause foundations to move.
 Check with your inspector and other experts on preventive methods that you can follow to minimize the risk of such movement.